ToneLi/Some-methods-for-LangID/README.md

 [BaiDuYu](https://pan.baidu.com/s/13atqh9mWsQIROgH2MIO8IQ) code is "wkdc"

 ## words or characters
 There are 235 languages in WiLI-2018,  the first step about research is to explore the feather about these 235 languages.
-In NLP, there are several semantic segment styles (word, character, semantic unit which is obtain by searching the knowledge graph, or, lattice).
+In NLP, there are several semantic segment styles (word, character, semantic unit which is obtained by searching the knowledge graph, or, lattice).
 Every language has its own feature, such as Chinese.
 So this is a challenging task.
 In this work, I try to use character feature.
 Of course, it's also necessary to use the stopwords to filter the text.

 ## the sentence length
-After the character segmentation, the max length of all paragraphs is 191974, but, by calculating, 97.31% paragraph is less than 700, so I chose 700 as the max length of paragraph.
+After the character segmentation, the max length of all paragraphs is 191974, but, by calculating, 97.31% paragraph is less than 700, so I chose 700 as the max length of paragraphs.

 ## Methods 1
 You just need to: pip install langid in your cmd, and then: